 Burnside’s leadership at the Battle of Fredericksburg caused many of his subordinates to lose confidence in him.
 Several of them made critical observations when called to appear before the Joint Committee on the Conduct of the War in mid-December 1862.
 Franklin and Smith wrote directly to President Lincoln, suggesting plans for the Army of the Potomac.
 When Burnside proposed another river crossing similar to the misadventure at Fredericksburg, they sent two subordinate officers to Washington to warn Lincoln of another impending disaster.

-By January, the atmosphere between Burnside and many of his officers had become so caustic that Burnside drafted a general order proposing a wholesale dismissal of Union generals who Burnside suspected of being hostile.
-Among other recommendations, Burnside’s General Order No. 8 proposed that relieving Smith from duty with the Army of the Potomac.
+By January, the atmosphere between Burnside and many of his officers had become so toxic that Burnside drafted a general order proposing a wholesale dismissal of general officers Burnside suspected of being hostile.
+Among other recommendations, Burnside’s General Orders, No. 8 proposed relieving Smith from duty with the Army of the Potomac.
 When Burnside met with Lincoln to present the order, he delivered an ultimatum—either Burnside or the generals listed in the order must go.
 Unwilling to sacrifice so many generals, the President accepted Burnside’s resignation and replaced him with Joseph Hooker, who was also on Burnside’s list.

 9th Army Corps Commandeer

-When Confederate General Robert E. Lee launched a second invasion of the North in June 1863, Smith, now a brigadier general, offered his services to Darius Couch, commander of the Department of the Susquehanna in Pennsylvania.
-On July 1, 1863, as fighting erupted at Gettysburg, Smith, commanding a brigade of New York National Guard and a brigade of Pennsylvania militia, prevented Confederate General J. E. B. Stuart’s cavalry from razing Carlisle, Pennsylvania.
+When Confederate General Robert E. Lee launched the Gettysburg Campaign, his second invasion of the North in June 1863, Smith, still a brigadier general, offered his services to Darius Couch, commander of the Department of the Susquehanna in Pennsylvania.
+On July 1, 1863, when the Battle of Gettysburg began, Smith, commanding a brigade of New York National Guard and a brigade of Pennsylvania militia, prevented Confederate General J. E. B. Stuart‘s cavalry from razing Carlisle, Pennsylvania.